 - Surveys are good when you already have something to show your users but are still unsure what of the options work best.
 For example, you may use surveys at the stage of Proof of Concept and prototype testing.

 - Polls, in turn, can be used for MVP testing.
-As well as interviews, they may enrich you with unexpected points of view.
+As well as interviews may enrich you with unexpected points of view.

-To streamline the process of getting customer feedback following these approaches, you may various tools such as SurveyMonkey, Zoom, Typeform, etc. for getting to know your customers and their opinions.
+To streamline the process of collecting user feedback following these approaches, you may various tools such as SurveyMonkey, Zoom, Typeform, etc. for getting to know your customers and their opinions.